Au Pairs: Post-breakup (1984–2024)

 Woods formed an all-woman band called the Darlings in the late 1980s, but then left the music industry.
 Now, as Lesley Longhurst-Woods, she works as a lawyer in London.
-Guitarist Paul Foad published a guitar technique book, co-written with Stuart Ritchie, titled The Caged Guitarist (2000).
-Bass player Jane Munro works as an alternative therapist (aromatherapy, reflexology and Indian head massage) in Birmingham.
-Pete Hammond also remains an active musician and teaches percussion in Birmingham.
+Guitarist Paul Foad and drummer Pete Hammond formed the band End Of Chat with trumpeter Graham Hamilton.
+Foad is a jazz musician and music teacher.
+Hammond also remains an active musician and teaches percussion in Birmingham.
+Bass player Jane Munro is retired from working as an complementary therapist in Birmingham.